-Also, we are not yet in a position to try to begin to retrieve consumption data.
+Also, we are not yet in a position to deliver benefits from aggregated consumption data.

 Our Data Privacy Plan was accepted by Ofgem in December 2020, however our licence prohibits us from accessing such data (except in the case of a very small number of Northern Powergrid employees where we have their explicit permission) until we have added a data aggregation module to our smart metering IT user gateway.
-In June 2022 the additional functionality needed within our Smart Metering Gateway went live and we have now started collecting and aggregating data in line with our approved Data Privacy Plan.
+Whilst we have implemented Phase 1 of this module we aware the resolution of key defects in Phase 2, which has a dependency on the platform refresh.
+We expect the full functionality to be available within Q2 2024.